-- 25 The military services define four major categories of aircraft mishaps (A to D), with "Class A" - 26 mishaps defined as the most serious.
-A Class A mishap results in one or more of the following: - 27 (1) a direct mishap cost totaling \$2 million or more, (2) a fatality or permanent total disability, or - 28 (3) the destruction of a DoD aircraft.
-Because of the scope of potential impacts associated with - 29 its occurrence, this document will focus only on Class A mishaps.
-All total, the F-35 has - experienced five Class A mishaps since 2000 with no fatalities (Air Force Safety Center, 2022b).
+The military services define four major categories of aircraft mishaps (A to D), with "Class A" mishaps defined as the most serious.
+A Class A mishap results in one or more of the following: (1) a direct mishap cost totaling \$2 million or more, (2) a fatality or permanent total disability, or (3) the destruction of a DoD aircraft.
+Because of the scope of potential impacts associated with its occurrence, this document will focus only on Class A mishaps.
+All total, the F-35 has experienced five Class A mishaps since 2000 with no fatalities (Air Force Safety Center, 2022b).

-- 32 The analysis of potential impacts to public health and safety evaluates flight safety risks from - expected and typical levels of aircraft operations within the Proposed Action and Alternative 1 - routes.
-Specifically, the analysis evaluates the potential for accidents to occur as a result of - aircraft mishaps from various sources, such as mechanical failure, adverse weather, and risk of - 36 collisions between obstructions, other aircraft and wildlife (i.e., a Bird/Wildlife Aircraft Strike - 37 Hazard [BASH]), and how DAF BASH reduction programs help avoid strikes.
-Historical statistics of - 38 flight mishaps for a given aircraft are used as the basis for assessing the potential for a mishap

-- 1 related to the Proposed Action.
-The DAF integrates preventative safety measures and - 2 incorporates knowledge of risks such as obstacles or conditions where bird density is high, - 3 potential airspace and airport conflicts into daily operations to reduce the potential for accidents. - 4 Data sources for the analysis include aviation statistics from the Air Force Safety Center (Air Force - 5 Safety Center, 2022a) and National Transportation Safety Board.
-With regard to obstacles, the - 6 DAF compared the proposed route to National Geospatial-Intelligence Agency Digital Vertical - 7 Obstruction Files and the FAA Digital Obstruction File data for obstruction data (FAA, 2022b) to - 8 determine if vertical obstructions are present. - 9 A summary of planned measures to reduce safety risk are described in Chapter 2 (Description of - 10 Proposed Action and Alternatives), Table 2-1, and Section 4.4 (Health and Safety).
+The analysis of potential impacts to public health and safety evaluates flight safety risks from expected and typical levels of aircraft operations within the Proposed Action and Alternative 1 routes.
+Specifically, the analysis evaluates the potential for accidents to occur as a result of aircraft mishaps from various sources, such as mechanical failure, adverse weather, and risk of collisions between obstructions, other aircraft and wildlife (i.e., a Bird/Wildlife Aircraft Strike Hazard [BASH]), and how DAF BASH reduction programs help avoid strikes.
+Historical statistics of flight mishaps for a given aircraft are used as the basis for assessing the potential for a mishap related to the Proposed Action.
+The DAF integrates preventative safety measures and incorporates knowledge of risks such as obstacles or conditions where bird density is high, potential airspace and airport conflicts into daily operations to reduce the potential for accidents.
+Data sources for the analysis include aviation statistics from the Air Force Safety Center (Air Force Safety Center, 2022a) and National Transportation Safety Board.